GHCFW/WorkshopExercise23/Exercise_2_Play_Victory_Song_on_Wokwi.md

 We first need to initialize the PWM object for the buzzer.

 **EXERCISE 2.1:**
 In the `playsong.py` file, replace the comment that says `# Exercise 2.1: Instantiate a buzzer object, which is a PWM-type GPIO pin` with code to initialize the GPIO pin that the buzzer is connected to in GPIO out mode.
-In other words, what should `buzzer` be set to?
+In other words, what should `buzzer_pin` be set to?

 ```python
 ###################################################################